isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Pinnacle Competition.md

 <p>While buildings provide essential shelter and security, they are also major contributors to climate change and environmental challenges.</p>

-<p>Today, they account for 39% of global energy-related carbon emissions, with 28% from operational emissions and 11% from the carbon footprint of construction materials and processes.</p>
+<p>Today, they account for 39% of global energy-related carbon emissions, with 28% from operational emissions and 11% from the carbon footprint of construction materials and processes.
+(Source: <a href="https://worldgbc.org/climate-action/embodied-carbon/">World Green Building Council</a>)</p>

 <p>Singapore drives sustainable development in the built environment through our Green Building Masterplan.
 With an ambitious target to green 80% of all buildings by 2030, we've already achieved a remarkable milestone – nearly 55% of our buildings are now Green Mark-certified.</p>

 <p>While we have made significant progress in our green building initiatives, our journey towards our nation’s net-zero goal requires continued innovation and action.</p>

-<h5>iBuildSG Club Pinnacle Competition 2025: Visualising Sustainability: Reimagining the Built Environment</h5>
+<h5>Visualising Sustainability: Reimagining the Built Environment</h5>

 <p>As Singapore marks its diamond jubilee with SG60, we invite students to participate in an exciting video essay competition that brings to life stories about our green buildings or spaces - show us how they help the environment and makes Singapore a better place to live.</p>